Written by: Rhianna Padman | Fact-checked by: James Whitelock Updated September 5, 2024 |

-In recent years, Alabama has witnessed significant shifts in its stance towards legalized gambling, encompassing a variety of forms such as tribal casinos, daily fantasy sports, historical horse racing, greyhound racing, and off-track betting.
-This article delves into the current landscape of gambling in Alabama, highlighting the legal changes, economic impacts, and the ongoing debates surrounding this complex issue.
+In recent years, Alabama has witnessed significant shifts in its stance towards gambling, encompassing a variety of forms such as tribal casinos, daily fantasy sports, historical horse racing, greyhound racing, and off-track betting.
+This article delves into the current landscape of gambling in Alabama, highlighting the changes, economic impacts, and the ongoing debates surrounding this complex issue.

 Introduction to Alabama’s Gambling Legislation